shreyas2306/ML-Model-Deployment-using-flask-and-Rest-Api/README.md

 <img src="resource/pic/Screenshot 4.png" width = "450">

 - Upload the resume and hit the submit button, you will find the prediction below.

+**NOTE** Please create a upload folder and add the path in config file.

 <img src="resource/pic/Screenshot 5.png" width = "450">